mxnctblt/holbertonschool-web_back_end/user_authentication_service/README.md

 In this task you will define a \_hash_password method that takes in a password string arguments and returns bytes.

 The returned bytes is a salted hash of the input password, hashed with bcrypt.hashpw.

+### Task 5.
+Register user

+In this task, you will implement the Auth.register_user in the Auth class provided.
+Note that Auth.\_db is a private property and should NEVER be used from outside the class.

+Auth.register_user should take mandatory email and password string arguments and return a User object.

+If a user already exist with the passed email, raise a ValueError with the message User <user's email> already exists.

+If not, hash the password with \_hash_password, save the user to the database using self.\_db and return the User object.